 The following graph depicts the trend in capital assets.
 Total net capital assets include land, intangible assets, construction in progress, and depreciable capital assets.
 Net capital assets represent depreciable capital assets less depreciation.
-While there was very little change with land, intangible assets, and net capital assets, there was an approximate 98% decrease in construction in progress due to the completion of the GTP-1 and GTP-7 projects during the fiscal year.
-Additionally, as of June 30, 2013, Spirit AeroSystems reported total capital improvements to date of \$74,990,250 and \$1,145,048 to the GTP-6 and GTP-1 facilities, respectively.
+There was no significant capital asset activity during the period.

+Additionally, as of June 30, 2014, Spirit AeroSystems reported total capital improvements to date of \$83,697,570 and \$1,145,048 to the GTP-6 and GTP-1 facilities, respectively.
 These capital improvements are not recorded on the Authority's financial statements.